Basic usage

 Set performance regression limits for specific `EventKinds`

-This is a `,` separate list of EventKind=limit (key=value) pairs with
+This is a `,` separate list of EventKind=limit (key=value) pairs with the limit being a

-the limit being a positive or negative percentage.
-If positive, a performance
+positive or negative percentage.
+If positive, a performance regression check for this

-regression check for this `EventKind` fails if the limit is exceeded.
-If
+`EventKind` fails if the limit is exceeded.
+If negative, the regression check fails if the

-`EventKind` is matched case-insensitive.
-For a list of valid `EventKinds` see
+value comes below the limit.
+The `EventKind` is matched case-insensitive.
+For a list of

-the docs:
+valid `EventKinds` see the docs:

 <https://docs.rs/iai-callgrind/latest/iai_callgrind/enum.EventKind.html>

-[env: IAI_CALLGRIND_REGRESSION=]
+[env: IAI_CALLGRIND_CALLGRIND_LIMITS=]

 --regression-fail-fast[=<REGRESSION_FAIL_FAST>]

-If true, the first failed performance regression check fails the
+If true, the first failed performance regression check fails the whole benchmark run

 [env: IAI_CALLGRIND_REGRESSION_FAIL_FAST=]